An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.9.1 British and Irish identities are recognised as parallel constitutional identities.

-4.9.2 Dual citizenship and symbolic parity are constitutionally protected.
+4.9.2 Dual citizenship and symbolic parity are protected.

-4.9.3 Layered Irish-British identity is restored as a lawful category.
+4.9.3 Layered identity is recognised as a lawful constitutional category.

 4.10 Uncertainty and Irreversibility

-4.10.1 The Accord publishes constitutional architecture in advance of any referendum.
+4.10.1 The Accord publishes its full constitutional architecture in advance of any referendum.

-4.10.2 Voters compare two defined systems rather than voting into uncertainty.
+4.10.2 Voters therefore compare defined systems rather than vote into uncertainty.

 4.11 Federal Capital and Neutrality